okta/okta.github.io/_source/_posts/2017-10-20-oidc-with-jhipster.md

 ## Enter OAuth

 I’m a fan of [OAuth 2.0](https://oauth.net/) and [OpenID Connect](http://openid.net/connect/) (OIDC).
-It helps that I work for Okta, where we implement both options in our API and allow developers to use our libraries, or third party libraries, to connect.
+It helps that I work for Okta, where we implement both options in our API and allow developers to use our libraries &mdash; or third party libraries &mdash; to connect.
 I like how OAuth will enable me to use my existing credentials at an Identity Provider (e.g., Google, Facebook, or even Okta) to log in to applications without creating a new account.

 > If you want to know more about how OAuth and OIDC work, check out my article [What the Heck is OAuth](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth) or watch Karl McGuinness’s [What the Heck is OpenID Connect talk from Oktane 17](https://www.youtube.com/watch?v=6ypYXxRPKgk).